The rear-guard action fought in France on 27th August 1914 by 2nd Royal Munster Fusiliers, holding up the German advance for much of the day

-At 10.30am, the German attacks on the Royal Munster Fusiliers began.
+At 10.30am, the German assaults on the Royal Munster Fusiliers began.
 The first attack was on A Company at Bergues.
-There was also a build up of German troops on the road approaching the Chapeau Rouge cross roads.
-The 2 gun section from 118th Battery, RFA, began firing to the north west on the German concentrations menacing Chapeau Rouge.
-At the Chapeau Rouge cross-roads B and D Companies were well dug in.
+There was also a build-up of German troops on the road approaching the Chapeau Rouge cross roads.
+The 2 gun section from 118th Battery, RFA, began firing to the north-west, on the German concentrations menacing Chapeau Rouge.
+At the Chapeau Rouge Cross-roads B and D Companies were well dug in.

 Charrier sent the troop of 15th Hussars to reinforce A Company at Bergues.
 He also sent further platoons from A Company.
 Of these only the cavalry and Captain Emmerson with some of the A Company men managed to get through to Bergues.

 At 11am, 3rd Brigade moved south from Oisy towards Étreux, as part of the 1st Division’s continuing retreat towards Guise.
 At around this time 2nd Welch reached Boué on their way south.

 In the centre of the Royal Munster Fusiliers positions, the Germans began what was described at the time as a ‘brisk attack’.
 The Munsters replied with heavy rifle, machine gun and gun fire.
 This attack continued to build up from the direction of Le Sart in the north-east.